-- if you cannot complete an online form, call the contact centre on 020 3045 3000 and an agent will complete the form on your behalf.
+- if you cannot complete an online form, call the contact centre on 020 3045 3000, and select option 5, followed by option 4

 - we are unable to enforce parking contraventions on red routes; this is the responsibility of Transport for London

 The following are types of dropped kerb:

 - a shared dropped kerb is usually wide enough only for single vehicle access and is used by two or more residents or business users to enter/exit an off-street parking facility such as a driveway or a set of garages, etc

 - a pedestrian dropped kerb is a section of kerb that has been lowered to make crossing the road easier for pedestrians, wheelchair users for example

 - a residential dropped kerb is used by a resident to access their driveway